chilcote/vfuse/README.md

 vfuse
 ====

-> Note: As of version 11.5, Fusion alone is no longer sufficient to build a VMDK.
-You need to also install the free `qemu-img`.
-See the [wiki for more details](https://github.com/chilcote/vfuse/wiki/QEMU).

 This script takes a never-booted DMG and converts it to a VMware Fusion VM.

 The germ of this idea came about, as all good ideas, and germs, do: while drinking beer.
 Specifically, I was tossing back drinks and tossing around ideas with [Gilbert Wilson](https://www.linkedin.com/in/wilsongilbert/), and he mentioned that he uses the VMware CLI tools to convert DMGs to VMDKs based on a [blog post](http://hazenet.dk/2013/07/17/creating-a-never-booted-os-x-template-in-vsphere-5-1/6/) he'd read.
 Intrigued, I asked Gil to email me the specifics.
 After seeing how potentially cool this was, I wrapped it up in this here terribly illegible, queasingly unpythonic script.